brvarner/bordu/README.md

 2. Ensure you have at least Ruby 3.3.3 installed.
 3. Ensure you have at least PostgreSQL 14.12 installed.
 4. Ensure you have at least Bundler 2.5.14 installed.
 5. (Optional) If you're running this on a Windows machine, you should set up WSL.
 [Here's a guide](https://gorails.com/setup/windows/10) on getting it running.
-I developed this app using WSL with Ubuntu 22.04.
+I developed this app using WSL2 with Ubuntu 22.04.

 ### Installation
 To start running Bordu, you just have to follow a few simple steps.